carvel-dev/carvel/content/ytt/docs/latest/lang-ref-ytt-schema.md

 ## Inferring Default Values

-The exact values that the Configuration Author specifies in Schema are the defaults (with one notable exception — arrays — which are [detailed below](#inferringdefaultsforarrays)).
+The exact values specified in Schema are the defaults (with one notable exception — arrays — which are [detailed below](#inferring-defaults-for-arrays)).
 This ensures that all nodes are initialized with values, with reasonable defaults.

-Configuration Consumers should specify only those values which vary from the default, reducing risk of errors and generally making configuration easier to maintain.
+Configuration Consumers should specify in their data values file only those values which vary from the default, reducing risk of errors and generally making configuration easier to maintain.

 ### Inferring Defaults for Scalars